thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_jQuery.desc.md

 <hr>

 ## What is jQuery?
-[jQuery](http://jquery.com/) is a widely popular library that provides you an API for manipulating the DOM in a browser.
+[jQuery](http://jquery.com/) is a widely popular library that provides an API for manipulating the DOM in a browser.

 > jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.